Stevens's Model Dockyard was established by William Stevens in 1843 in Aldgate, London England to produce mechanical

 The early spirit fired locomotives produced by Stevens Model Dockyard were often referred to as 'Birmingham Dribbler' types,

 or as 'Piddlers'.
-This was due to the tendency of these steam engines to spray and leak water and spray steam across the
+This was due to the tendency of these steam engines to spray and leak water and drip steam residue

-floor when running.
-For later model steam trains produced by Stevens Model Dockyard, track mounted on a wood base and
+across the floor when running.
+For later model steam trains produced by Stevens Model Dockyard, track mounted on a wood

-made of iron was included.
+base and made of iron was included.
 It was provided in 20' radius circles.
-Rolling stock included polished mahogany wood carriages,
+Rolling stock included polished mahogany

 The company issued its final catalog in 1927/28 and the business closed after 80+ years in production.
 Items produced